Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 As for my photo-likes, I really do prefer mono and I also enjoy panels because of the relationship one image has with the another.
 I think there should be more opportunities to exhibit panels and maybe the Visual Art Group should consider this.”

-Residential Weekend Co-ordinator - MIKE KITCHINGMAN LRPS
+Residential Weekend Co-ordinator - MIKE KITCHINGMAN ARPS

 I grew up in postwar London where I enjoyed playing games in and around the skeletal remains of buildings.
 I was fascinated by these structures and this turned, over the years, into a love of architecture and abstract forms.